PPC Management Checklist – Excel Formatted

 • Pause the keyword if it’s a low performer

-• When a keyword reaches 100 clicks, we view this as a sufficient enough amount of clicks to pause a keyword.
+• When a keyword reaches 100 clicks with no conversions, we view this as a sufficient amount of clicks to pause a keyword.
 Before doing this, we also look back at 90-day history to make sure there aren’t any outliers.

 • Create a new ad group or campaign